Skip to main content

 3. Therefore, all viewers on a given trip are booking_viewers

-To confirm that bob is not allowed to add bookings on trip Europe, perform the following check:
+To confirm that bob is not allowed to add bookings on trip Europe, run the following check:

 Initialize the SDK